venturemark/whiteboard/bdr/003-templates-design.md

 We believe we can reduce this effort by providing pre-formatted update templates that prompt the user how to answer and which types of information to include.

-This may take the form of suggested metrics for a certain stage startup
+This may take the form of suggested metrics for a certain stage startup or providing a default template for a introduction ask or a brainstorm session.

 This is a new idea.
 We need to clarify it. **What template design should we start with?**